There are many possible sources of images. For example:

 Features include the ability to zoom in to detail, download images into PowerPoint presentations and export citation data to bibliographic management software such as EndNote.
 Register for a free account to save images for later use and create image groups.
 More about ARTstor

-Oxford Art Online offers access to the most authoritative, inclusive, and easily searchable online art resources available today.
+Oxford Art Online offers access to authoritative, inclusive, and easily searchable online art resources

 Use the search box on the home page to enter keywords.
 You can then refine your results to Format: Image